How internet sales tax ruling saves shopping malls, mom and pop retail

 The biggest winner is municipalities who will have the ability to levy taxes at a point of sale, according to Strategic Resource Group Managing Director Burt Flickinger, but it will also save shopping centers and many anchor retailers.

-“It’s pro-consumer, it’s commercially and ethically and economically a very good decision,” Flickinger told FOX Business’ Tracee Carrassco on “FBN AM” on Friday.
+“It’s pro-consumer, it’s commercially and ethically and economically a very good decision,” Flickinger told FOX Business’ Tracee Carrasco on “FBN AM” on Friday.

 More From FOX Business...